• Agents

 Read-only by default

-In Postgres, creating a read-only role takes about thirty seconds:
+In Postgres, create a scoped read-only user in thirty seconds:

 -- Create a dedicated read-only role for agent sessions